Pierre Victor, baron de Besenval de Brünstatt: Distrusted by the people – valued by kings and queens

+Excerpt from the letter of the King of Poland, published in the Moniteur Universel on 16 May 1790, congratulating Raymond Desèze on his victory.

 On 26 July 1789, Pierre Victor de Besenval was arrested while fleeing to Switzerland.
 On 7 November 1789, he was imprisoned in the Grand Châtelet before being accused by the tribunal of the Grand Châtelet of the crime of lèse-nation.
 His trial in connection with the Storming of the Bastille began on 21 November with the first judicial questioning.
 The prison cell of Pierre Victor de Besenval was depicted by Hubert Robert in his painting from 1789 Vue de la cellule du Baron de Besenval à la prison du Châtelet (View from the Baron de Besenval's cell in the Châtelet prison).

 On 1 March 1790, Pierre Victor de Besenval was acquitted of all charges.
+This was due in no small part to the fact that his compatriot Jacques Necker – the Genevan banker and French Finance Minister, who was especially popular among the common people – kept his protective hand over him.
+Necker's popularity among ordinary Frenchmen stood in sharp contrast to the hostility he often encountered at court, where many aristocrats looked down on the Swiss-born commoner and reformer.
 Following the acquittal, King Louis XVI and Queen Marie Antoinette had publicly expressed their joy that the baron had been acquitted of all charges.

 Another king, King Stanisław II August of Poland, with whom the Baron de Besenval was related on his mother's side, was also pleased by the acquittal.
-In a letter dated 7 April 1790, the king instructed his ambassador in Paris to congratulate the baron's lawyer, Raymond Desèze, on his victory and had the ambassador present him with a medal as a token of thanks.
+In a letter dated 7 April 1790, the king instructed his envoy in Paris to congratulate the baron's lawyer, Raymond Desèze, on his victory and had the envoy present him with a medal as a token of thanks.
 The letter of the King of Poland was published in the Moniteur Universel on 16 May 1790.

+The King of Poland wrote in his letter: "Though I am by no means without occupations, I have nevertheless reread Monsieur Desèze's plaidoyer for the Baron de Besenval.
+The second reading afforded me yet greater pleasure.
+He pleaded for my relative with greater success than Cicero in his defence of Milo, and certainly with more courage, although the danger was at least equal.
+Pray, ask Monsieur Desèze to accept, with the enclosed medal, a token of my esteem and gratitude.
+I note with especial satisfaction in his speech the justice he does to the truly good Louis XVI."